t-shoemaker/2024_dtl_lm-interpretability/chapters/07_intro-to-llms.md

 If you don't have this model stored on your own computer, it will download directly from Hugging Face.
 The default directory for storing Hugging Face data is `~/.cache/hugggingface`.
-Set a `HF_HOME` environment variable from the command line if you want Hugging Face downloads to default to a different location on your computer.
+Set a `HF_HOME` environment variable from the command line do direct downloads to a different location on your computer.

 ```sh
 export HF_HOME=/path/to/another/directory